 Dwight Eisenhower later renamed the retreat after his grandson, David.
 For half a century, subsequent Presidents and their families have appreciated the beauty of the site and the opportunity for relaxation it provides them to escape Washington for weekends and holidays.
 Camp David has been used multiple times to host visiting heads of state in a more casual manner than the White House affords.
 In her memoirs, Laura Bush recalled, “Entertaining at a place like Camp David…was far more relaxed and casual.
 A visit to Camp David is more like a visit to someone’s weekend place.
 And it cements a different friendship than simply having a fancy event amid gleaming silver and glittering chandeliers.”

 Far more than serving a recreational or even a casual ceremonial function, Camp David has also been the site of Presidential diplomacy.
 President Eisenhower conducted negotiations there with Soviet Premier Nikita Khrushchev over reducing Cold War tensions.
-During his 1959 visit, Khrushchev was also shown the camp’s bowling alley; although it was the first time he had seen the game, the Soviet leader was reportedly more impressed with the automatic pin-setting machine.
-Richard Nixon likewise hosted his Soviet counterpart, Leonid Brezhnev, at Camp David in 1973.
+During his 1959 visit, Khrushchev was shown the camp’s bowling alley.
+It was the first time he had seen the game, and the Soviet leader was reportedly more impressed with the automatic pin-setting machine.
+Richard Nixon, likewise, hosted his Soviet counterpart, Leonid Brezhnev, at Camp David in 1973.
 Having been presented with a new car as an official gift, Brezhnev insisted that Nixon join him for a test drive.
-What followed must have been harrowing for Nixon, as Brezhnev sped down the winding, one-lane camp roads in excess of fifty miles an hour.
+What followed must have been harrowing for Nixon, as Brezhnev sped down the winding, one-lane camp roads in excess of 50 miles an hour.
 Coming down a steep slope and hitting the brakes, Brezhnev marveled at the car’s abilities.
-Grateful that they had not injured either themselves or anybody unfortunate enough to have been on the road, Nixon later wrote, “Diplomacy is not always an easy art.”
+Grateful they had not injured either themselves or anybody unfortunate enough to have been on the road, Nixon later wrote, “Diplomacy is not always an easy art.”

 - Laura Bush, Spoken from the Heart (New York: Scribner, 2010).